 Role of Bacteria and Diet

 Dental caries (tooth decay) is an entirely preventable infectious disease in most cases.
 You must have a healthy bacterial population as well as a healthy diet to prevent it.
 A healthy overall diet low in processed foods and high in nutrients and natural fats is important for oral health.
-Dr. Cooper studied the role of diet and tooth decay for three years in her post-graduate residency.

 We try to educate patients on things that truly help to control decay, focusing on small achievable changes in diet and habits – all based on the science of the pathogens and diet.